TiaMcDowell/TombOfAnnihilationNotes/docs/PCs/Brysh.md

 She's a merchant whoes spent the past few years buying and selling magic items.
 She's in search of more magical goods to sell in [[Port Nyanzaru]].

+She has been to Thay before as part of a large merchant group...

 ## Goal
 - Find more magic items to sell.
 - Return the Clockwork Golem to [[Port Nyanzaru]].